potassco/clorm/docs/clorm/integration.rst

 <https://potassco.org/clingo/python-api/current/clingo.html#Model>`_ object
 provides a mechanism for iterating over the models when the ``yield_=True`` options is specified to the ``Control.solve`` function.
-The various iterator functions but its operations should be transparent to the user.
+The various iterator functions are modified by ClORM, but its operations should be transparent to the user.

 Monkey-patching
 ---------------